Porthcawl: Nottage Primary School

-Nottage Primary School is a state school located in Porthcawl.
-It provides education for ages 3–11 and is currently participating in the Foundation Phase.
-Nottage Primary School is a large primary school, with approximately 500 pupils, surrounded by extensive grounds.
+This is a state school which provides education for ages 3–11 and is participating in the Foundation Phase.
+It is a large primary school, with approximately 500 pupils, surrounded by extensive grounds.
 It has a conservation area and is in the process of building a pond.
 It has a large outdoor play area and a sensory garden.
 There is an outdoor classroom which is used for a range of activities.

 West Park Primary School

-West Park Primary School is a state school located in the village Nottage, Porthcawl.
+This is a state school located in Nottage.
 The school was built and opened for teaching in 1971 and has since been extended to incorporate the growing needs of the surrounding area and community.
-The school has been awarded the 'Eco-schools Green Flag' and the 'BECTA ICT excellence award'.
+The school has been awarded the Eco-schools Green Flag and the BECTA ICT excellence award.

 Porthcawl Primary School

-Porthcawl Primary School is a state school located in Porthcawl.
-The school is a mixed school for boys and girls between the ages of 3 to 11 years which includes a Foundation Phase Area admitting pupils of nursery age.
+This is a mixed state school for pupils between the ages of 3 and 11 years, which includes a Foundation Phase Area admitting pupils of nursery age.

 Newton Primary School

-Newton Primary School is a state school located in Porthcawl.
-The school is a mixed school with approximately 235 pupils on role.
+This is a mixed state school with approximately 235 pupils.